faransikandar/Insight_Time_Series_Recommender/README.md

 ├── README.md             <- The top-level README for developers using this project │
 ├── build
+│   └── requirements_conda.txt  <- The conda requirements file for reproducing the analysis environment
-│   └── requirements.txt  <- The requirements file for reproducing the analysis environment
+│   └── requirements_pip.txt    <- The pip requirements file for reproducing the analysis environment
 │
 ├── data
 │   ├── example           <- data_example.h5 dataset for running fast examples locally